Greinke, D-backs beat Giants 3-1 to win 6th straight series - Philly

 Belt's homer in the Giants' 4-3 victory Wednesday was the 100th of his career and he made it 101 with a solo shot off Greinke in the second inning.

-Greinke gave up a single to Gregor Blanco in the third but no more hits after that, retiring 13 of the final 14 batters he faced.
+Greinke gave up a single to Gregor Blanco in the third but no more hits after that, retiring 13 of his final 14 batters.

+"Probably command was the biggest thing," Greinke said.
+"I didn't make too many mistakes, hit a lot of corners."

 Blach was sharp early after yielding four earned runs against San Diego in his previous outing.